lasr/lasr.tamu.edu/README.md

 ### Site Stylesheets

-To develop stylesheets, first install [Sass](http://sass-lang.com/) node bindings with `npm i -g node-sass` and run `npm run watch-sass` from the repository root.
+To develop stylesheets, first install [Sass](http://sass-lang.com/install) then run `npm run watch-sass` from the repository root.
 Sass styles are located in `src/style/` and rendered to `static/css/`

 ## Notes
 * Research section uses a content [list template](https://gohugo.io/templates/list/) to render research topics